-A copy of the NREL Construction Fall Hazard Analysis form can be found on the NREL Construction Subcontractor website located at www.nrel.gov/about/ehs-construction.html.
+A copy of the NREL Fall Hazard Analysis form can be found on the NREL Subcontractor website at nrel.gov/about/ehs-construction.html.

 An authorized worker required to use an active fall protection system shall not work alone; a second authorized worker is required.